awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `deleteAccountAuditConfiguration(input:completion:)`

 Restores the default settings for Device Defender audits for this account.
 Any configuration data you entered is deleted and all audit checks are reset to disabled.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">DeleteAccountAuditConfiguration action.
+Requires permission to access the [DeleteAccountAuditConfiguration](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func deleteAccountAuditConfiguration(input: DeleteAccountAuditConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAccountAuditConfigurationOutputResponse, DeleteAccountAuditConfigurationOutputError>) -> Void)